swaggerexpert/.github/profile/README.md

 ### Projects

-Explore SwaggerExperts [GitHub repositories](https://github.com/orgs/swaggerexpert/repositories) to find a variety of extensions, libraries, and resources related to Swagger.
+Explore SwaggerExperts [GitHub repositories](https://github.com/orgs/swaggerexpert/repositories) to find a variety of extensions, libraries, and resources related to Swagger/OpenAPI.
 Whether you’re looking for sample projects, plugins, or detailed documentation, SwaggerExpert have something for everyone.

 ### Join the Discussion